Whether you call it employee theft, internal theft, or associate dishonesty, theft by staff is a very real concern for businesses of all sizes.

 Identifying areas of your business that could be susceptible to internal theft is a key first step.
 You can spend a ton of money on security systems that don’t meet your needs if you don’t first take stock of your unique issues and problem areas.
 We’ve produced a list you can use when investing in your internal theft prevention hardware and software, along with the first questions you’ll need to answer about your business to establish your initial tech needs.

-Of course, you can have the world’s best surveillance cameras and the industry’s best POS system, but without both time and expertise, trying to find that one questionable transaction or a pattern of unusual activity can be a lot like finding a needle in a haystack.
-This is the very reason we built Solink; Solink is an cloud security system that connects your cameras with your point of sale, syncs the video surveillance data and footage, and looks for all that questionable activity for you.
+Of course, you can have the world’s best security cameras and the industry’s best POS system, but without both time and expertise, trying to find that one questionable transaction or a pattern of unusual activity can be a lot like finding a needle in a haystack.
+This is the very reason we built Solink; Solink is an cloud security system that connects your cameras with your point of sale, syncs the video security data and footage, and looks for all that questionable activity for you.
 It’s like having an in-house expert who works at beyond-human speed and intelligence.
-We have a dream: to never again see a business owner or manager surfing through endless hours of video surveillance footage or piles of receipts, looking for that one piece of evidence.
+We have a dream: to never again see a business owner or manager surfing through endless hours of video security footage or piles of receipts, looking for that one piece of evidence.

-If the idea of getting customized daily activity reports in your inbox, categorized and containing links to specific surveillance video clips is appealing to you, you may want to book a demo where our sales team can show you exactly how Solink’s cloud security system could benefit your particular business.
+If the idea of getting customized daily activity reports in your inbox, categorized and containing links to specific monitoring video clips is appealing to you, you may want to book a demo where our sales team can show you exactly how Solink’s cloud security system could benefit your particular business.

 Summary: employee theft and your business